Calamansi: Culinary arts

 The fruits are sour and are often used for preserves or cooking.
 The calamansi bears a small citrus fruit that is used to flavor foods and drinks.
 Despite its outer appearance and its aroma, the taste of the fruit itself is quite sour, although the peel is sweet.
 Calamansi marmalade can be made in the same way as orange marmalade.
 The fruit is a source of vitamin C.

 The fruit can be frozen whole and used as ice cubes in beverages such as tea, soft drinks, water, and cocktails.
 The juice can be used in place of that of the common Persian lime (also called Bearss lime).
 The juice is extracted by crushing the whole fruit, and makes a flavorful drink similar to lemonade.
 A liqueur can be made from the whole fruits, in combination with vodka and sugar.

 Philippines

 In Filipino cuisines, the juice is used to marinate and season fish, fowl and pork.
 It is also used as an ingredient in dishes like sinigang (a sour meat or seafood broth) and kinilaw (raw fish marinated in vinegar and/or citrus juices).
-It is very commonly used as a condiment in dishes like pancit or lugaw, or in the basic sawsawan (dip) of calamansi juice and soy sauce/fish sauce used for fish, spring rolls, dumplings and various savoury dishes.
-It is also used in various beverages, notably as calamansi juice, a Filipino drink similar to lemonade.
+It is very commonly used as a condiment in dishes like lugaw (rice porridge), or in the basic sawsawan (dip) of calamansi juice, soy sauce ("toyomansi") and fish sauce ("patismansi"), used for fish, spring rolls, dumplings and various savoury dishes.
+It is used in various beverages, notably as calamansi juice, a Filipino drink similar to lemonade.
+It is also a common ingredient in salad dressings of Filipino ensalada dishes.

+Calamansi is also characteristically used as a condiment in almost all pancit dishes (Filipino noodles), which adds a citrusy sour flavor profile.
+They aren't usually cooked with the dishes but are provided as condiments, sliced into halves upon serving.
+They are meant to be squeezed over the noodles if desired.

+Calamansi is also a traditional ingredient in kesong puti, a native soft, unaged, white cheese made from carabao milk.
+It is added, along with cane vinegar, to help with the curdling, while also adding a citrusy flavor.